Reduce(`+`, 1:5)

 21.2 The init argument

 What does Reduce(f, x) do when x has one element?
 It returns that element without ever calling f.
+Reasonable enough.
 What about zero elements?

 Reduce(`+`, list())

-#> NULLAn error.
-There is no identity to return.
+#> NULLAn error, because there is nothing to return and no identity to fall back on.
 The init argument fixes this:

 Reduce(`+`, list(), init = 0)

-#> [1] 0With init, the fold starts by calling f(init, x[[1]]) instead of f(x[[1]], x[[2]]).
-The initial value acts as an identity element for the operation.
-For addition that is 0; for multiplication, 1; for paste0, the empty string "".
-For c(), it is NULL.
-For intersect, it would be the universal set (though R has no such thing, so you typically use the first element).
+#> [1] 0With init, the fold starts by calling f(init, x[[1]]) instead of f(x[[1]], x[[2]]), which means the fold always has something to work with, even when the list is empty.
+The value you pass as init should be the identity element for the operation: 0 for addition, 1 for multiplication, "" for paste0, NULL for c().
+For intersect you would want the universal set, though R has no such thing, so you typically peel off the first element yourself.

 This connection between an operation, its identity element, and associativity has a name in algebra: a monoid.
-Integers with addition and 0 form a monoid.
-Strings with concatenation and "" form a monoid.
-Lists with c() and NULL form a monoid.
-The pattern is everywhere, and recognizing it tells you something practical: if your operation is associative, the fold can be split, parallelized, and recombined.
-Google’s MapReduce (Dean and Ghemawat, 2004) is literally map() followed by a monoid fold at warehouse scale.
+Integers under addition with identity 0 form a monoid.
+Strings under concatenation with identity "" form a monoid.
+Lists under c() with identity NULL form a monoid.
+The pattern shows up everywhere, and recognizing it tells you something immediately practical: if your operation is associative, the fold can be split across chunks, parallelized, and recombined without changing the result.
+Google’s MapReduce (Dean and Ghemawat, 2004) is literally map() followed by a monoid fold, scaled to warehouses full of machines.

 Always pass init to Reduce().
-Without it, your code breaks on empty input and behaves differently on length-1 input.
-The identity element makes the fold total: it works for every list, including the empty one.
+Without it, your code breaks on empty input and behaves subtly differently on length-1 input.
+The identity element makes the fold total: it works for every list, including the empty one, and it still works six months from now when some upstream function returns zero results.

 21.3 Right fold

 Reduce() folds from the left by default.
-Setting right = TRUE folds from the right:
+Setting right = TRUE reverses the nesting:

 Reduce(`-`, 1:4)